There are jobs to be found.

 It's no surprise that both technology and manufacturing roles are in demand.
 Should you have skills in these areas, it may be worth looking for a new job sooner, rather than later.
 Here are a couple of companies still hiring during COVID-19 and what you need to know about them.

 The British software design company has stayed strong throughout the pandemic.
 In July, the business announced that it would be creating at least 3,494 staff in the UK by next year.
-The company also said that 70 per cent of these new roles would be tech jobs.
+The company also said that 70% of these new roles would be tech jobs.

 In March, Ineos set up a crash project to manufacture hand gels, sanitiser sprays and sanitiser wipes.
 The project initially hired 200 staff members.
 However, experts believe that as the need for such products grows, there may be more jobs available in this company and industry as a whole.